 Students will be able to critically evaluate key historical, economic, and social developments in the Viking world and analyse the significance and legacy of the cultural history of the Vikings both in isolation and in a wider context temporally and geographically.
-We'll look at Viking iconography in text and film, the role of women, and the significance of runes among other fascinating topics.
+You will look at Viking iconography in text and film, the role of women, and the significance of runes among other fascinating topics.

-As part of the degree, students will study a set of core modules and also have the opportunity to choose from a range of optional modules, bringing the study of the Viking period into a wider perspective.
+As part of the degree, you will study a set of core modules and also have the opportunity to choose from a range of optional modules, bringing the study of the Viking period into a wider perspective.

 *Funding support notice*

 Postgraduate Loans (SAAS) (Scottish domiciled and EU students)

 Loans for tuition fees are available from SAAS for eligible Scotland domiciled and EU students, and loans for living costs for eligible Scottish students.

 Students can access the programme from a range of our undergraduate programmes including:

 - Discovering the past: introduction to interdisciplinary research methods